LaudateCorpus1/image-streamer-windows/artifact-bundles/README.md

         reg add HKLM\System\Setup /v UnattendFile /t REG_SZ /d "S:\ISdeploy\Unattend.xml"

-1. Set SetupComplete.cmd location to the FAT32 partition
+1. Set SetupComplete.cmd location to the FAT32 partition.

+    Run the following in the Windows Command prompt (cmd.exe).
+Do not run it in PowerShell as it may add special characters which will cause personalization to fail.

         mkdir C:\Windows\Setup\Scripts

         echo S:\ISdeploy\SetupComplete.cmd > C:\Windows\Setup\Scripts\SetupComplete.cmd

+    **OR** Run the following in PowerShell prompt

+        mkdir C:\Windows\Setup\Scripts

+        Set-Content -Value "S:\ISdeploy\SetupComplete.cmd" -Path $env:windir\Setup\Scripts\SetupComplete.cmd

 1. Shutdown the server.